NM Mojo Competition Team

 The New Mexico Mojo Competitive Team was founded in 2001 and is consistently one of the top 10 teams in the nation with several national athletes and professional climbers coming out of the program.
 This program is intended for athletes interested in pursuing rock climbing as a sport.
 Practices consist of a variety of climbing workouts complemented by training exercises and skills classes.

-To earn a spot on the Competitive Team, the interested athlete must participate in open tryouts in August and February.
+To earn a spot on the Competitive Team, the interested athlete must participate in open tryouts.
 Athletes will compete on ropes, bouldering, and speed climbing; the disciplines of USA Climbing.
 Email [email protected] to request the tryouts schedule.